GML – Underground

 Offering world-class alarming capabilities, users can set a range of alarm parameters that are networked, stackable and accurate.
 Dedicated and specifically developed for monitoring, alarms can be set on convergence, coherence, amplitude, velocity, inverse velocity, and our patented velocity ratio, allowing the user to correlate data to identify trends.
 They all trigger on any device, anywhere in the world, in real-time.

 With large scan area coverage of 360° in azimuth and 270° in elevation, the GML is perfectly suited to be deployed in any work area.
-With an all-encompassing horizontal movement, the GML can effortlessly monitor the breath of a crusher chamber or long sections of wall, while its elevation angles ensure the floor of a drive and its backs or roof above can be monitored without difficulty.
+With an all-encompassing horizontal movement, the GML can effortlessly monitor the breadth of a crusher chamber or long sections of wall, while its elevation angles ensure the floor of a drive and its backs or roof above can be monitored without difficulty.

 Like all our systems, the GML is extremely durable; proven to reliably operate in the inhospitable environment of an underground mine which commonly experience intense heat, humidity and dust.
 Mechanically sound and delivering reliable data, the GML can be deployed and operated in sites that range in temperatures from -5°C to +45°C.